 13 Tenents for Living Financially Independent

-I’ve witnessed countless trends in my position within the financial planning industry for 25 years.
+I’ve witnessed countless trends in my position within the financial planning industry since 1994.
 People constantly inquire about what I do as a Financial Planner!
 How do I stand apart from my peers in offering financial advice?
 Clients contemplate why would they invest their hard-earned money with me?
 People have asked me to help them in many different ways; from college planning for their children to retirement and estate planning for themselves or their parents.
 All of my personal beliefs and philosophies have been molded by my parents, my time in the Marine Corps, mentors and, most importantly, wisdom gained from years of experience.
 That wisdom has provided me with an ability to help others make sensible decisions.
 What I enjoy most about my job is that over such a long career I have been privileged to see, first-hand, what decisions have made people successful in life.
 My job is to share with you how other people have solved similar issues and why they made their decisions.
 No matter where you are in life, whether you’re retired or saving for retirement, here are 13 tenets that you can use to implement your own financial planning strategy.

 Pay off all credit cards and auto loans as soon as you can.
 Pay off your home mortgage early.
 Allow yourself to save at least 10-15% of your income each month.
 Pay cash for every purchase unless it is an emergency.
 Use a credit card only in the case of emergencies and make every attempt to use a card with the lowest interest rate available to you.
 Invest conservatively by investing in what you understand.
 Keep it simple.
 Create and adhere to a budget.
 Think of a budget as a means to identify areas in your life where you have excesses and shortfalls.
 If you can free up $2,000 a year by not going to Starbucks, that gives you CHOICES which allow you to allocate funds elsewhere in your life such as savings, travel or contributions to your church or your favorite charity.